GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/co2Injection/Example.rst

 Visualization
 -------------

-Post-treating in Paraview, we can observe the CO :sub:`2` plume moving upward under buoyancy effects and forming a gas cap at the top of the domain,
+Using Paraview, we can observe the CO :sub:`2` plume moving upward under buoyancy effects and forming a gas cap at the top of the domain,

 |pic1| |pic2| |pic3|